Alton Towers: CBeebies Land

 CBeebies Land is based on the BBC children's TV channel: CBeebies and opened on 24 May 2014.
 The area includes rides, shows and interactive experiences based on programmes from CBeebies, including In the Night Garden... and Postman Pat.
-Attractions in the area are: In the Night Garden Magical Boat Ride, Postman Pat's Parcel Post, Get Set Go Treetop Adventure, Something Special Sensory Garden, Numtums Number Go-Around, Charlie & Lola's Moonsquirters and Greendrops, Justin's House: Pie-O-Matic Factory, Mr Bloom's Allotment and Tree Fu Tom Training Camp.
-Shows at the Big Fun Show Time stage include: Mike the Knight, The ZingZillas and Nina and the Neurons.
+Attractions in the area are: In the Night Garden Magical Boat Ride, Postman Pat's Parcel Post (now closed to make way for "Project Sunshine", a new junior roller coaster), Get Set Go Treetop Adventure, Something Special Sensory Garden, Bugbie Go Round, Justin's House: Pie-O-Matic Factory, Hey Duggee Big Adventure Badge, Andys Adventures Dinosaur Dig, Jojo & Gran Gran at Home, Peter Rabbit Hippity Hop, Octonauts Roller Coaster Adventure, and The Furchester Hotel Live.
+Shows at the Big Fun Show Time stage include: Teletubbies Big Band Show, Bing Live, and Hey Duggee Live.

-In 2015, Octonauts Roller Coaster Adventure opened, it is an underwater themed children's roller coaster; built on the vacant site The Beastie roller coaster.
+In 2015, Octonauts Roller Coaster Adventure opened, it is an underwater themed children's roller coaster; built on the former site of The Beastie rollercoaster.
 CBeebies Land was further expanded in 2017 with the opening of the Go Jetters Vroomster Zoom Ride and The Furchester Hotel Live, and again in 2019 with the addition of Peter Rabbit Hippity Hop and Teletubbies Big Band Live Show.
-The Numtums Number Go-Around has since been rethemed to the Bugbie Go-Around.
+2022 saw 3 new attractions arrive, being Hey Duggee Big Adventure Badge, Andys Adventures Dinosaur Dig, and JoJo and Gran Gran at Home.
+A new Bluey themed attraction opened on 23 March 2024.